willeysb/willeysb/README.md

-### Hi there 👋
+### Hi there 👋 Welcome to my Github

-My name is Willey Braz and I'm here in github to improve my Developer Skill's and use it as a personal portfolio.
+My name is Willey Braz and I'm here in Github to improve my Developer Skill's and use it as a personal portfolio.

+- 🔭 I used to work on Municipal Secretary of Education - SME-Fortaleza-CE 16 years in total, 4 years in Developer Area from Fullstack Web Developer to Manager / Tech Lead .
+- 🌱 I’m currently on a sabbatical year studying aiming to improving softskills and health.
+- 👯 I’m looking forward on my next experience on the web developer area to challenge me in new technologies and to collaborate in a product that people really wants to use.

+## Contact

 <p align="left" style="background:yellow">
 <a href="https://www.linkedin.com/in/willey-silva-braz-499447135/" target="_blank">